XTCDo/QuiXML/README.md

 ```

 ### Tags with content
-Most tags, like `<h1>Title</h1>` in html for example usually have text inbetween the opening and closing tag
+Most tags, like `<h1>Title</h1>` in html for example usually have text inbetween the opening and closing tag.

 **Example**